pantheon-systems/documentation/source/docs/articles/local/cli.md

   - getting-started
 keywords: pantheon, terminus, command line, cli
 ---
 Terminus is Pantheon's command line interface.
-It allows you to do everything you would accomplish via the dashboard in a terminal.
-It is useful for those who prefer to type rather than click, but also for scripting, automation, and integration with other services and tools.
+It allows you to do everything in a terminal that you can do in the Dashboard.
+It is useful for scripting, automation, and integration with other services and tools.

-Terminus developed and supported at [https://github.com/pantheon-systems/cli](https://github.com/pantheon-systems/cli "Pantheon's Terminus -CLI- Project on Github").
-That's where
+Terminus is developed and supported at [https://github.com/pantheon-systems/cli](https://github.com/pantheon-systems/cli "Pantheon's Terminus -CLI- Project on Github").

 ## Installation
 Installation instructions are maintained at the [project wiki](https://github.com/pantheon-systems/cli#installation "Pantheon CLI wiki, installation page on Github").